Loading…

 Dani Sloan

 Dr. Dani Sloan helps educators lead, research, and teach digital citizenship.
-She's a UEN Product Manager, U of U Instructor, former Elementary Teacher, and current mom to a sixth grader.
-She's passionate about preparing students for a digital world, her dachshunds, and terrible reality...
+She's a UEN Product Manager and Instructor at the University of Utah.
+She is a former Elementary Teacher and current mom to a seventh grader.
+Dani is passionate about preparing students for a digital world...
 Read More →

 Thursday July 10, 2025 1:40pm - 2:40pm MDT